mlresearch/v238/_posts/2024-04-18-barrainkua24a.md

   information is carried out through a procedure tailored to the classifier’s complexity.
   Experiments demonstrate that the insights derived from algorithmic comparisons employing the Uncertainty Matters approach are more informative, reliable, and less influenced by particular data partitions.
-Code for the paper is publicly available at \\url{https://github.com/abarrainkua/UncertaintyMatters}. "
+Code for the paper is publicly available at \url{https://github.com/abarrainkua/UncertaintyMatters}.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: barrainkua24a
 month: 0
-tex_title: " Uncertainty Matters: Stable Conclusions under Unstable Assessment of Fairness Results "
+tex_title: 'Uncertainty Matters: Stable Conclusions under Unstable Assessment of Fairness Results'
 firstpage: 1198
 lastpage: 1206
 page: 1198-1206